zachary-hayward/DA-dreamfest/README.md

 ### 4. Submit the form

-- [ ] Submitting the "Edit Location" form should send an HTTP PATCH request which will hit your `PATCH /api/v1/locations` route, in `routes/locations.ts`
+- [ ] Submitting the "Edit Location" form should send an HTTP PATCH request which will hit your `PATCH /api/v1/locations/:id` route, in `routes/locations.ts`
 <details style="padding-left: 2em">
   <summary>making a PATCH request</summary>
-You can import the `useEditLocation` hook, from `client/hooks/api.ts`, this provides a react-query mutation that makes PATCH requests to a specific location.
+This component uses the `useEditLocation` hook, from `client/hooks/api.ts`, this provides a react-query mutation that makes PATCH requests to a specific location.
 </details>
 - [ ] Build an `updateLocation` function in `server/db/index.ts` with an `updatedLocation` parameter (note the "d" in "updateD")